 1. Exercise more – 7 minutes might be enough

-The groups were then tested six months later to assess their relapse rate.
-Of those who had taken the medication alone, 38 percent had slipped back into depression.
-Those in the combination group were doing only slightly better, with a 31 percent relapse rate.
-The biggest shock, though, came from the exercise group: Their relapse rate was only 9 percent!
+When tested six months later to assess their relapse rate.
+38% of the people treated only with medication slipped back into depression, while those in the combination group showed a 31 per cent relapse rate.
+Surprisingly, the exercise group had a relapse rate of only 9%.